 Unfortunately, the accounting associated with the current budget process mistakenly implies that restoring a more discretionary budget somehow creates more "losers" than does sticking with a current law.
-The information currently available is insufficient to evaluate how making a program's budget discretionary would affect program constituents or taxpayers, because those who in the future would benefit from the greater discretion-through similar spending, spending on new priorities, lower interest costs, or lower taxes cannot be specified.
+The information currently available is insufficient to evaluate how making a program's budget discretionary would affect program constituents or taxpayers, because those who in the future would benefit from the greater discretion-through similar spending, spending on new priorities, lower interest costs, or lower taxes-cannot be specified.
 But that doesn't mean they are as real as those supposedly benefitting from unsustainable growth in entitlements and tax subsidies.
 To make matters worse, the failure to enact a more discretionary budget restrains fiscal policy and threatens economic growth, which in the long run threatens to produce less real spending and higher tax rates because of the smaller economy that might result.

 The budget process reforms recommended here involve nothing more than a commitment to move back toward a budget in which more choices are discretionary.
 The reforms can be achieved in a variety of ways.
 There is no such thing as a perfect budget process, but a better process could remove excessive long-term commitments that leave budgeting in a state of perpetual crisis.
 The budget process reforms proposed here would not prevent the continual political war over larger or smaller government, but they would put limits on the extent to which either side could tie the hands of future voters and their representatives.
-The reforms would give due recognition to the "The budget process reforms recommended here involve nothing more than a commitment to move back toward a budget in which more choices are discretionary." need for flexibility in meeting the demands and needs of an unknown future.
+The reforms would give due recognition to the need for flexibility in meeting the demands and needs of an unknown future.